 Biography

-A multidisciplinary artist, Meherunnisa Asad reinvents the heritage of the applied arts through a resolutely contemporary perspective.
+A multidisciplinary artist, Meherunnisa Asad reinvents the heritage of applied arts through a resolutely contemporary lens.
 By combining stone mosaic with a constellation of artisanal crafts, she develops a subtle visual language in which the precision of ancestral techniques opens onto new forms of expression.
 Her practice affirms the continuity of a living heritage that she reinterprets and renews in the present, while fostering a collective reflection on memory, identity, and resilience.

-The art of stone mosaic lies at the heart of her artistic practice.
-For the Florentines of the Italian Renaissance in the 16th century, who brought Pietra Dura to its peak, this meticulous assembly of stones into complex and refined forms was considered an act of painting: “painting in stone.”
-Meherunnisa Asad now pushes these boundaries, exploring its creative possibilities by merging stone mosaic with a wide range of techniques: sculpture, verre églomisé (engraving on glass), scagliola (plaster inlay), cloisonné (enameling), as well as copper, brass, and woodwork.
-To this virtuoso garden of techniques, she adds references to the composite painting traditions of Indian and Persian art, incorporating precious and semi-precious stones into her works.
+Building on this shared heritage, Meherunnisa Asad further explores its creative possibilities by combining stone mosaic with a wide range of techniques: sculpture, verre églomisé, scagliola, cloisonné, as well as copper, brass, and woodwork.
+To this virtuoso garden, she adds references to the composite painting traditions of Indian and Persian art, incorporating precious and semi- precious stones into her works.

-Meherunnisa Asad reinvents the art of stone as a dynamic and evolving language, while grounding her practice in a societal engagement.
+Meherunnisa Asad reinvents the art of stone as a dynamic and evolving language, while grounding her practice in cultural and societal engagement.
 For her, creation is inseparable from community resilience.
-Just as Pietra Dura assembles fragments of stone into intricate compositions, she seeks to bring together a community fractured by conflict, creating spaces of healing, collaboration, and renewal.
-By working with both local artisans and Afghan artisans displaced in Pakistan, she strengthens both the transmission of artisanal crafts and a collective reflection on memory and cultural identity.
-Through this process, she works toward the reappropriation of forgotten narratives and the reconstruction of Pashtun identity in Pakistan and on the international stage.
+Just as Pietra Dura brings together fragments in complex and harmonious compositions, she seeks to reunite a community fractured by conflict, creating spaces of healing, collaboration, and renewal.

 Installation shots